 Roy Albutt is from Bromsgrove, Worcestershire.
 After completing National Service he trained as a teacher and held posts in Worcestershire, Staffordshire, Trafford and Cheshire.

-In 1993 after 32 years teaching – twenty as a head teacher – Roy Albutt retired and returned to University to study for a BA(Hons) in History of Art and Architecture at Manchester University, followed by a research degree into the stained glass windows of A J Davies of the Bromsgrove Guild.
+In 1993 after 32 years teaching – twenty as a head teacher – Roy Albutt retired and returned to university to study for a BA(Hons) in History of Art and Architecture at Manchester University, followed by a research degree into the stained glass work of A J Davies of the Bromsgrove Guild.

-Roy Albutt maintains a general interest in stained glass windows with a special regard for the work of Bromsgrove makers, A J Davies and A E Lemmon, and all stained glass in the area covered by the Diocese of Worcester.
+Roy Albutt maintains a general interest in stained glass work with special regard to the work of A J Davies and A E Lemmon of Bromsgrove.
+His interests include Midlands stained glass makers and all stained glass windows in the area covered by the Diocese of Worcester.

-He has published books on Stained Glass Windows of Bromsgrove and Redditch, (2002, reprinted 2010), The Stained Glass Windows of A J Davies of the Bromsgrove Guild (2005) and A E Lemmon (1889-1963) Artist and Craftsman (2008), illustrated with his own photographs.
+He has also published books on stained glass windows of the Bromsgrove and Redditch area (2002, reprinted 2010), A J Davies of the Bromsgrove Guild (2005) and A E Lemmon of

 In addition to his research Roy also gives talks on stained glass to Local History and other groups.